tetiana-karasova/python-retail/samples/interactive-tutorials/prediction/prediction_filtering.md

   <meta name="short_id" content="true" />
 </walkthrough-metadata>

-# Getting The Recommendations.
+# Getting the recommendations.
 Prediction service features

 ## Introduction

-This is the third part of the complex tutorial "Getting The Recommendation".
+This is the third part of the complex Getting the Recommendation tutorial.

-Before you can request predictions from Recommendations AI, you need a trained and tuned recommendation model and one or more active serving configurations.
+To request predictions from Recommendations AI, you need a trained and tuned recommendation model and one or more active serving configurations.

 //TODO - add the linc to the tutorial
 To learn how to prepare the data in a Retail catalog and to ingest the historical user events, go through the tutorial <...>